-If you have 30 or more years of substantial earnings, Social Security doesn't reduce the standard 90 percent factor in their formula.
+If you have 30 or more years of substantial earnings, Social Security doesn't reduce the standard 90% factor in their formula.
 See the table titled Amount considered "substantial," by year, on the previous page, that lists substantial earnings for each year.

-The table titled Percentage applied to "substantial" earnings, in the margin at left, shows the percentage used to reduce the 90 percent factor depending on the number of years of substantial earnings.
-If you have 21 to 29 years of substantial earnings, Social Security reduces the 90 percent factor to between 45 and 85 percent.
-To see the maximum amount Social Security could reduce your benefit, visit www.socialsecurity.gov/planners/retire/wep-chart.html.
+The table titled Percentage applied to "substantial" earnings, in the margin at left, shows the percentage used to reduce the 90% factor depending on the number of years of substantial earnings.
+If you have 21 to 29 years of substantial earnings, Social Security reduces the 90% factor to between 45% and 85%.
+To see the maximum amount Social Security could reduce your benefit, visit www.ssa.gov/benefits/retirement/planner/wep.html.